djcustard/GestureGAN/README.md

 How to Develop A 1D Function Generative Adversarial Network: https://machinelearningmastery.com/how-to-develop-a-generative-adversarial-network-for-a-1-dimensional-function-from-scratch-in-keras/

 Following on from this, I am trying to develop a short term version of this system to produce waveforms.
 Replacing the 1D function with a waveform.
+This work has seen me starting to train a discriminator model.
+This taking various points from the real waveform and a randomly generated waveform (noise.)

 Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
 From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
 Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
 I will look into these methods soon.